elusivecodes/FrostColor/README.md

 #### Shades

+Create an array with a specified number of shade variations.

 - `shades` is a number indicating how shades you wish to generate, and will default to *10*.

 ```javascript